Spectral Riemann Sheet Topology of Gapped Non-Hermitian Systems: Time-reversal-symmetric non-Hermitian spectra and the toric code ground states

-\emph{Exceptional points as excitations.}---The non-Hermitian analog of the toric-code ground state is only defined for non-degenerate systems in which no EPs are present.
-In the following, we show that EPs can be regarded as its excitations.
+The topologically distinct configurations of the non-Hermitian model are only defined for non-degenerate systems in which no EPs are present.
+In the following, we show that EPs can be regarded as excitations, analogous to the role of defective sites and plaquettes in the toric code.

 The excitations in the conventional toric code are sites $s$ or plaquettes $p$, whose respective stabilizers, $A_s$ or $B_p$, are measured to be $-1$~\cite{Kitaev2003}.
 This raises the energy of the system above the lowest possible energy state in which all stabilizers are $+1$.
 By flipping a single physical qubit in the $\sigma^x$-basis, a pair of star defects called electric charges $e$ is created on the adjacent sites.
 Similarly, flipping in the $\sigma^z$-basis creates two plaquette defects, called magnetic charges $m$, on the plaquettes that share the edge.
 These excitation pairs can be pulled apart and moved around the lattice.
 They stay connected by a so-called flux line, which is an open line of flipped spins.
-Excitations of the same type annihilate when brought together, and the flux lines become closed loops, so that the system returns to a ground state.
+Excitations of the same type annihilate when brought together, and the flux lines become closed loops, so that the system returns to a ground state; nontrivial flux threading tunes the system between different states in the ground-state manifold.
 Alike charges exchange bosonically, while different charges commute mutually anyonic.
 Bringing two different charges together results in a dyon, which is a fermionic composite excitation.

-In the non-Hermitian toric-code analog the ground state is characterized by the absence of EPs, which may thus be interpreted as excitations.
+In the non-Hermitian toric-code analog the topologically distinct configurations are characterized by a finite gap.
+Transitioning between these configurations requires the spectral gap to close in the form of EPs.
+Similar to excitations in the conventional toric code, they appear pairwise and are connected by an open Fermi cut, which plays the role of a flux line.
+In this sense, EPs can be interpreted as excitations of the non-Hermitian system.
 For a two-band model, the only possible types of excitation are therefore EP2s.
-Similar to the conventional toric code, they appear pairwise and are connected by an open Fermi cut, which plays the role of a flux line.
 Moreover, the EP2s carry a topological charge $\nu$, given by the spectral winding number